 Compliance reviews are conducted by an independent unit on an ongoing basis to ensure compliance with applicable laws and regulations, standards, guidelines and codes of practices.
 The internal audit function of the Group is an independent appraisal function set up with the primary objective of evaluating the internal control system and compliance with laws, regulatory guidelines and internal control policies.

-Credit risk limits are set at different levels, including portfolio and individual customer levels, taking into consideration various factors including market situation, capital requirement and the returns.
+Credit risk limits are set at different levels, including portfolio and individual customer levels, taking into consideration various factors including the Bank's risk appetite, market situation, capital requirement and the returns.